Likely Fidelity International graduate interview questions and how to answer them

 Fidelity International example interview question: why have you applied to the particular division?

 Also research the division to which you are applying to work.
 The investment manager offers five sector-separate graduate programmes and five sector-separate internship programmes.
 Each division will play a distinct role in helping Fidelity International to achieve its objective to grow its clients’ wealth, so it’s important that you know what the department does and how you’d fit in to it.

 Each graduate programme is featured on Fidelity International’s website in the early careers section with an overview of what the role entails.
 Alongside these are graduate interviews, in video format, which provide a bit more insight into the role you’re applying for.
 It’s advisable you read the text and watch the short clip.
 Then conduct a bit more research via independent sources, such as online forums, before considering: how does the division fit into the wider business?
 What is it about this programme that has stirred my interest?

 Fidelity International example interview question: what do you think is the most important skill for the job you have applied for?

 Familiarising yourself with the division to which you’re applying to work will also help you answer this question.
-During your research, you’ll find that there are several core competencies required across all graduate programmes, such as verbal communication and team working.
+During your research, think about the key skills required across all of its graduate programmes.
+These aptitudes include verbal communication and team working.
 There’ll also be more specific requirements for each scheme, for example, on Fidelity International’s technology graduate programme.
 You might therefore want to highlight a particular technical skill that you have.